 Julian Brooks (PhD ,13) is a contract faculty in the department of history at Douglas College.

-Hellenic Studies offers the opportunity for graduate study through the Department of History.
-Students who apply for graduate work with Hellenic Studies faculty must fulfil the History Department's graduate entrance requirements.
-Those accepted will follow the History Department's MA and PhD course schedule as applicable.
+Hellenic Studies offers the opportunity for graduate study through the Departments of History and Archaeology.
+Students who apply for graduate work with Hellenic Studies faculty must first meet the associated graduate entrance requirements.

-Professor Dimitris Krallis will happily supervise students interested in Byzantine social, political, economic and intellectual history, while maintaining an interest in work that deals with the reception of Byzantium.
+Dr. Dimitris Krallis will supervise students interested in Byzantine social, political, economic and intellectual history, while maintaining an interest in work that deals with the reception of Byzantium.

-James Horncastle, PhD in History, working title: The Pawn that would be King: Slavo-Macedonians in the Greek Civil War, 1946-1949
+James Horncastle, PhD in History, working title: The Pawn that would be King: Slavo-Macedonians in the Greek Civil War, 1946-1949, Fall 2016.

 Sarah Inglis, MA in History, Danza de la Muerte: Greek Arms Dealing in the Spanish Civil War, 1936-1939, Summer 2014.